calasanmarko/TurboMac/README.md

 This product was designed around a personal need - getting rid of the unbearable CPU throttling after my girlfriend's laptop battery died.
 As such it has only been tested on one device - a Macbook Pro 2017 running Catalina. **It only works on Intel-based Macs.**

-We are messing with CPU registers dealing with thermals, so **appropriate care is recommended**.
+We are messing with CPU registers dealing with thermals, so appropriate care is recommended.
 Something going *seriously* wrong is pretty unlikely by itself, but in combination with other factors (did you mess with your fan settings?
-BD_PROCHOT?), and Macs' overall sensitivity you could end up causing permanent damage to your CPU.
+BD_PROCHOT?), and Macs' overall sensitivity you could, if very unlucky, end up causing permanent damage to your CPU.

-**Keep an eye on your thermals.**

 # Installation
 **DISCLAIMER: Disabling SIP brings your system to a more vulnerable state.
 It is recommended that after installation you re-enable SIP (without the kext restriction) by running `csrutil enable --without kext` from Recovery mode.
 Even after you've done this, as long as the kext signing restriction remains disabled you should take special care when installing kexts.**